jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 * `value: Boolean`.
 * `callback: Function(err: Error | null)`.

-Write out a boolean value to a GPIO pin.
+Writes out a boolean value to a GPIO pin.

 `callback` will be called after I/O finishes.